 Since 2006 World Elder Abuse Awareness Day is acknowledged on June 15 in many countries.
 Publicity puts the spotlight on elder abuse, and older people’s rights to live free from exploitation and abuse.

 We have a treasure trove of research (international and national) for you to read, publish and share with your community.
 Knowledge will help us to combat elder abuse!

 Our Campaign: What to do when you suspect elder abuse?
-Trust your gut!
+Break the silence!

 Age Concern New Zealand raises awareness of elder abuse during our Elder Abuse Awareness Week (15-22 June) kicking off with World Elder Abuse Awareness Day on 15 June every year.

 We bring attention to the exploitation of older people by running a public awareness campaign and events to talk about how harmful elder abuse is, and how older people are hurt most often by those they know and trust.

 Unfortunately, elder abuse is prevalent in New Zealand but often not reported.
 But we can all play our part in speaking up, so older Kiwis can be free from the fear, mental anguish, emotional pain, and distress the elder abuse causes.

 The impact of elder abuse is profound for older people, but also avoidable if they get help and intervention services early.

 This year we want people to get the message to “Break the Silence"